Mastering engineering email writing is an art you need to know, to keep projects running smoothly and within budget.

 #14 Don’t forget that email signature

 Make sure to include an email signature in at least your first email correspondence with someone.
 That way, they know who they’re chatting with.

 In your email signature, toss in the following:

 - Full name

 I can’t count how many times people have messaged me asking questions without a signature.
 I’d mistakenly assume they were engineers, only to have to draft a new email to reword my original message.

 Just as crucial, the recipient will have a permanent record of your address and phone number.
 So, they can hit you up in a pinch without having to email you for your contact info.

 Engineering email writing wrap up

-Because today, engineering is all about team effort.
-No one person alone can tackle and complete a project.
+At the end of the day, solid engineering email writing skills make you a better engineer.
+Because let’s face it—engineering is all about teamwork.
+No one person can singlehandedly tackle and complete a project.

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER